-In this tutorial, we will show you how to install and configuration of LAMP on your Ubuntu 15.10 server.
+In this tutorial, we will show you how to install LAMP on Ubuntu 15.10.
 For those of you who didn’t know, LAMP represents a full-featured stack containing the most popular web server known as Apache, the most popular database server MySQL and the most popular open-source web programming language known as PHP.
 All components are free and open-source software, and the combination is suitable for building dynamic web pages.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation LAMP (Linux Apache, MySQL and PHP) on Ubuntu 15.10 server.
+I will show you the step-by-step installation of LAMP (Linux Apache, MySQL, and PHP) on the Ubuntu 15.10 server.

 Install LAMP on Ubuntu 15.10

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing Apache on Ubuntu 15.10.

 We will be installing Apache with apt-get, which is the default package manager for ubuntu: